-This post shows students and new users steps to enable or disable screen rotation lock in Windows 11.
-If your device is a convertible PC or tablet, Windows will automatically rotate the screen when its physical orientation changes similar to your smartphone.
+This post shows students and new users steps to turn screen rotation on or off lock in Windows 11.
+If your device is a convertible PC or tablet, Windows will automatically rotate the screen when its physical orientation changes, similar to your smartphone.

 This feature is only available on devices with a built-in accelerometer.
 Windows uses this hardware component to determine the screen’s current physical orientation.

-Below we’ll show you how to turn on, lock Rotation in place or turn off so that screen can rotate automatically when the screen’s current physical position is changed.
+Below we’ll show you how to turn it on, lock the Rotation in place or turn it off so that the screen can rotate automatically when its current physical position is changed.

-Follow the steps below to get started with enabling or disabling rotation lock in Windows 11.
+Follow the steps below to start turning on or off the rotation lock in Windows 11.

 How to turn on the screen rotation lock in Windows 11